-The Rehab Technologies Lab, (http://rehab.iit.it/) at Istituto Italiano di Tecnologia (IIT - https://www.iit.it/), Genova, Italy, is seeking to appoint one Postdoctoral Researcher to carry out research on the control of lower limb prosthetic systems.
+The Rehab Technologies Lab, (http://rehab.iit.it/) at Istituto Italiano di Tecnologia (IIT), Genova, Italy, is seeking to appoint one Postdoctoral Researcher to carry out research on the control of lower limb prosthetic systems.

-Control design that satisfies the expectations and needs of the patient will be a key differentiating factor for advanced prostheses, and will drive adoption of the product over competitors in the market.
-We also believe that achieving the goals of safety, predictability, naturalness (biomimicry) and personalization will require a comprehensive integration of the fields of human-machine interaction (HMI), neuromechanics, physiology, and control system design.
+Control design that satisfies the expectations and needs of the patient will be a key differentiating factor for advanced prostheses, we also believe that achieving the goals of safety, predictability, naturalness (biomimicry) and personalization will require a comprehensive integration of the fields of human-machine interaction (HMI), and control system design.
 This could lead to improvements in, for example, prosthesis functionalities (e.g. by reducing the articular stress of the user/prosthesis, and by realizing biomechanics that can mimic that of a healthy subject).

 The aim of this project is to develop novel control architectures and control strategies to display required volitional and reflex behavior with the characteristics of safety/robustness, fluidity, predictability, and reduced training time for the patients.
-These algorithms are to be tested on the range of prosthetic prototypes that we are developing in-house.
-Tools that may be applied include neuromusculoskeletal modelling, sensor selection, system identification, machine learning and robust control design.
-This will contribute to the technical progress of the IIT experimental prosthetic devices, which will be evaluated by means of bench tests, biomechanical prototypes, and possibly tested on amputee patients.
+These algorithms are going to be tested on the range of prosthetic prototypes based on novel active and semi-active technologies we are currently developing in-house.
+This will contribute to the technical progress of the IIT experimental prosthetic devices, which will be evaluated by means of bench tests, biomechanical prototypes, and tested on amputee patients.

 The project will be carried out at the Rehab Technologies Lab of IIT.
 It will be a technological challenge in which the Rehab Technologies team will share resources, competencies and motivation to achieve excellent results transferable to the medical field.
 We are looking for a highly motivated, outstanding candidate with the following profile: